PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 ## Set Up and Test Application Locally
-1. Clone the 'House-Price-Prediction' folder in your local system using git command: *``` git clone ```*.
+1. Clone the 'House-Price-Prediction' folder in your local system using git command: **``` git clone ```**.

+2. First, we need to generate the ML model.
+For this, you can execute the pricepredmodel.py file using the following command:

+                  ```python pricepredmodel.py```

-2. You can run the pricepredmodel.py file using **```python pricepredmodel.py```** command which will generate the model.pkl file in your current working directory or you can use the trained model - 'model.pkl' present in folder.
+   This will generate the model.pkl file in your current working directory or you can download and use the trained model - 'model.pkl' present in the folder.

+                  ```This project uses Python 3.8.5 version```

+3. We have created a web application using Swagger and Flask frameworks to serve ML model as REST API.
+To run the Flask Web Application, execute the following command:

+                  ```python app.py```

-3. To test the Web Application, run **```app.py```** command.
-Navigate to the URL (should be http://0.0.0.0:5000) displayed in the output console.
+4. Navigate to the URL (should be http://0.0.0.0:5000) displayed in the output console.
 It should open up a web page displaying "Welcome to the Home Page".

-(Note: Make sure that the model.pkl and app.py files are located in the same directory).
+            Note: Make sure that the model.pkl and app.py files are located in the same directory

-4. We can test the API and make predictions using curl requests.
+5. We can test the API and make predictions using curl requests.
 Or we can use POSTMAN (https://www.getpostman.com/) to make prediction for a single user input data by sending a GET request to http://localhost:5000/predict_userinput/ and make predictions for a file input by sending a POST request to http://localhost:5000/predict_fileinput url.
 (For  more details please refer the file present inside the documentation folder).

-5. We can also test the application and make price predictions on the web browser by navigating to http://localhost:5000/apidocs/.
+6. We can also test the application and make price predictions on the web browser by navigating to http://localhost:5000/apidocs/.
 (For  more details please refer the file present inside the documentation folder).